mixmesh/mixmesh/doc/rest/suggestions.md

 ## Resource: /bootstrap/key/import (**POST**)

-Used to import public keys from a contacts file.
+Used to import public keys from a file.
 The file is supposed to have been exported during normal operation using `/key/export`.

 Implementation detail: In the end a PIN-encrypted file is generated, suitable to be loaded by the local PKI server during normal operation.
 This file typically ends up in `<obscrete-dir>/<nym>/player/local-pki/pki.db`.